SamuelWielgat/SamuelWielgat/README.md

 # Hi there! 👋 I'm Sam

 Welcome to my profile!
-I'm a Java specialist with a passion for coding, currently immersed in private projects and diving deep into React.
+I'm a Java enthusiast and junior developer, currently immersed in private projects and diving deep into React.
 Here's a glimpse into what keeps me buzzing:

 🚀 **What I'm Up To:**
     - Working on private projects, exploring fresh ideas, and crafting innovative solutions.